-Question: “What is the process of working with Stacey to complete your Will and other estate planning documents?
+Question: “What is the process of working with our office to complete your Will and other estate planning documents?

 Answer: It’s straightforward.